ImplFerris/esp32-book/src/wifi/web-server/serve-website.md

-# Serve Webpage
+# Web Module - Serve Webpage

 We have completed the boilerplate for the Wi-Fi connection.
 Next, we will use the picoserve crate to set up a route for the root URL ("/") that will serve our HTML page.

 ## `impl_trait_in_assoc_type` feature
 The picoserve crate requires the use of the `impl_trait_in_assoc_type` feature, which is currently an unstable feature in Rust.
-To enable this feature, you need to add the following line to the top of your async_main.rs file:
+To enable this feature, you need to add the following line to the top of your lib.rs file(which we did already):
 ```rust
 #![feature(impl_trait_in_assoc_type)]
 ```